ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Q- What does 'securities' mean in 'interest other than on securities' in section 194A for TDS?

-(i) shares, scrips, stocks, bonds, debentures, debenture stock or other marketable securities of a like nature in or of any incorporated company or other body corporate;
+• shares, scrips, stocks, bonds, debentures, debenture stock, or other marketable securities of a like nature in or of any incorporated company or other corporate body;

-(ib) units or any other instrument issued by any collective investment scheme to the investors in such schemes;]
+• units or any other instrument issued by any collective investment scheme to the investors in such schemes;

-[(id) units or any other such instrument issued to the investors under any mutual fund scheme.]
+• units or any other such instrument issued to the investors under any mutual fund scheme.

-[Explanation.—For the removal of doubts, it is hereby declared that securities shall not include any unit linked insurance policy or scrips or any such instrument or unit, by whatever name called, which provides a combined benefit risk on the life of the persons and investment by such persons and issued by an insurer referred to in clause (9) of section 2 of the Insurance Act, 1938 (4 of 1938);]
+[Explanation.—For the removal of doubts, it is hereby declared that securities shall not include any unit linked insurance policy or scrips or any such instrument or unit, by whatever name called, which provides a combined benefit-risk on the life of the person and investment by such persons and issued by an insurer referred to in clause (9) of section 2 of the Insurance Act, 1938 (4 of 1938);]

 Q- How do I claim excess TDS deducted on corporate bonds?
 I failed to submit PAN details to my company and now am liable for 60k?

-Excess TDS is deducted when PAN provided is wrong, you can claim it by providing the correct PAN and asking your employer to file a revised TDS return.
+Excess TDS is deducted when the PAN provided is wrong.
+You can claim it by providing the correct PAN and asking your employer to file a revised TDS return.

 Q- What is the difference between TDS on advertising u/s 194C and TDS on advertising u/s 194J as per Income Tax Act, 1961?

-Section 194C talks about contract services whereas 194J talks about professional services.
-Any services received from an advertising agency will be considered under section 194C and if services are received from individual professionals, then it will come under 194J.
+Section 194C talks about contract services, whereas 194J talks about professional services.
+Any services received from an advertising agency will be considered under section 194C, and if services are received from individual professionals, then they will come under 194J.

 Q- Is TDS applicable on interest paid to NBFC?

-Yes, interest paid to the banks are only in the negative list under section 194A.
+Yes, interest paid to the banks is only in the negative list under section 194A.

 CA Abhishek Soni